XanaduAI/blackbird/doc/blackbird_cpp/overview.rst

 * ``Visitor.cpp``: contains the source code for the :cpp:class:`Visitor`.
 The :cpp:class:`Visitor`
-  is a derived class of :cpp:class:`blackbirdBaseVisitor`, and provides ANTLR4 with actions to perform (e.g. evaluating expressions, storing variables, queuing quantum operations) as the abstract syntax tree is traversed.
+  is a derived class of :cpp:class:`blackbirdBaseVisitor`, and provides ANTLR4 with actions to perform (e.g., evaluating expressions, storing variables, queuing quantum operations) as the abstract syntax tree is traversed.

   If a new quantum operation or quantum device needs to be added, its initialization will need to be